 As one of the largest and most reputable flooring companies in the world, there is a degree of comfort choosing Mohawk.
 Its products are readily available in retail stores and online.
 Typically, salespeople and flooring contractors are knowledgeable about the company’s lines and technologies.

-It is fair to say that there is consumer agreement that Mohawk has produced some of the most beautiful and aesthetically appealing laminate floors on the market.
-And with its chameleon-like quantity of styles, colors and wood species designs, Mohawk is a no-brainer for someone looking for a large palette from which to choose, or for an interior designer wanna-be looking for something unusual.
+It is fair to say there is consumer agreement that Mohawk has produced some of the most beautiful and aesthetically appealing laminate floors on the market.
+And with its chameleon-like quantity of styles, colors, and wood species designs, Mohawk is a no-brainer for someone looking for a large palette from which to choose, or for an interior designer wanna-be looking for something unusual.

 The Uniclic System is another plus.
-It makes Mohawk’s products straightforward to install for the do-it-yourselfer, and less time-consuming for a professional installer.
+It makes Mohawk’s products straightforward to install for the do-it-yourselfer and less time-consuming for a professional installer.
 A money-saver all around.

-Beyond the previously mentioned graphic component, when discussing quality, the focus is on the feel of the product, as well as how well the flooring holds up to the impacts of general use, including foot traffic, dents and dings from dropped items, scratches from moving furniture or pet claws, as well as the effects from water spills and fading from sunlight and age.
+Beyond the previously mentioned graphic component, when discussing quality, the focus is on the feel of the product as well as how well the flooring holds up to the impacts of general use, including foot traffic, dents and dings from dropped items, scratches from moving furniture or pet claws, as well as the effects from water spills and fading from sunlight and age.

 The feel of the product is directly correlated to its thickness, with a direct impact on sound dampening, and to the floor’s flex: the thicker the product, the greater the sound absorption and the more solid the floor feels underfoot.
-Most laminates are between 6mm and 15mm thick, and again, Mohawk straddles the middle ground, with 22 of its product lines at 7mm or 8mm, and its 12 premium lines at 12mm.
+Most laminates are between 6mm and 15mm thick, and again, Mohawk straddles the middle ground, with 22 of its product lines at 7mm or 8mm and its 12 premium lines at 12mm.

 As for Mohawk’s durability, the assessment is more nuanced.